mucahitnezir/codeigniter3x-migration/README.md

 ```
 This command creates a migration file in **application/migrations** folder.

 ### b.
-Migrate all migration file
+Migrate all migration files
-If you want to migrate all migrations file, you have to use followed command in terminal at root directory.
+If you want to migrate all migration files, you have to use followed command in terminal at root directory.
 ```
 php index.php migration
 or